Identify timelines that need toxicologist review before relying on a retrograde theory.

 Teach officers why accurate times, drink facts, and assumptions matter.

-Screening Cases For Scientific Fit
+Screening Cases for Scientific Fit

 Witness Preparation Without Overstatement